spakai/index_search/README.md

 There are two main indexes BTree and Hash.

-BTree allows us to to search for substring of the key select * from test where name like ="A%";
+BTree allows us to to search for substring of the key `select * from test where name like ="A%";`

-while Hash only allows us to search for an exact match. select * from test where name = "ABC";
+while Hash only allows us to search for an exact match.
+  `select * from test where name = "ABC";`

 ##Code design
-Design was influenced by www.fuzzy.cz/en/articles/common-problems-with-sql-indexes/
+Design was influenced by www.fuzzy.cz/en/tags/indexes/

+Theory is from the book File Structures Using C++ by Venugopal, K.R.